 The Philippines is an amazing tourist destination, well known for its pristine beaches and crystal-clear water.
 Out of more than 7,000 Philippines islands, Bohol is one of the most visited ones.

 Bohol is mostly famous for the Chocolate Hills but there are some other awesome places on the island which are worth visiting too.
-If you have time head to the Man Made Forest, take a Loboc River Cruise, or cross the Sipatan Twin Hanging Bridge.
+If you have time head to the Man Made Forest, explore Alona Beach, admire the Dimiao Twin Falls or cross the Sipatan Twin Hanging Bridge.